Yes. That were what our world had come to.

 Grey’s next move was to challenge Southampton to a duel.
 Southampton refused to fight in England, but offered to do so in Ireland or France.
 Grey went off to soldier in the Netherlands.

 By the time Southampton arrived there the Privy Council had written to each with the Queen’s command to keep the peace.
 However, the London gossip was that they fought and wounded each other.
 Southampton returned to England in September 1600.
-Grey attacked him in January 1601.
+Grey’s attack took place in January 1601.

-But as for Tricks’ assertion that all was well till then?
+But is Tricks correct in asserting that all was well till then?

 Essex believed it was up to him to stop the “wickedness and madness of these men” and save England.
 He wanted James to send an ambassador to insist that Queen Elizabeth name James as her successor, and reinstate him (Essex) in his previous positions.
 Essex, as James chief supporter, could then deal with Sir Robert Cecil.
 Or so he hoped.